A $42m Red Flag

 Let’s be honest, if the company I started was now worth around 400% more than it was a year ago I’d cash out some of my chips, too.
 Especially if Amazon just took a seat at the table.

-Having said that I’m not an owner of Kogan shares today.
-Not only because of the recent insider sale.
-I’m simply waiting to see how the Amazon arrival plays out.
-Patience won’t lose me money.
+I’m not an owner of Kogan shares today.
+Not just because of the recent insider sale.
+I’m waiting to see how the Amazon arrival plays out because at the end of the day, patience won’t lose me money.

-However, I am an owner of another ASX small cap whose founder recently sold a small portion of his shares.
+Recently, I became an owner of another ASX small cap whose founder recently sold a small portion of his shares.
 Due to Rask Group’s trading rules I can’t reveal the name, but I’m very comfortable with the risk-reward opportunity.

 Cheers to our financial futures!